Harlem Hospital Center

-Harlem Hospital Center, branded as NYC Health + Hospitals/Harlem, is a 272-bed, public teaching hospital affiliated with Columbia University.
+Harlem Hospital Center, branded as NYC Health + Hospitals/Harlem, is a 282-bed, public teaching hospital affiliated with Columbia University.
 It is located at 506 Lenox Avenue in Harlem, Manhattan, New York City and was founded on April 18, 1887.

 The hospital was established to provide healthcare to the citizens of the neighborhood.
 Initially, the hospital served as a holding area for patients to be transferred to Randalls and Wards Islands and Bellevue Hospital.
-With the wave of the African Americans who moved to New York after World War I, the hospital soon outgrew its initial building.
+After World War I, the hospital soon outgrew its initial building.
 After acquiring land, a new building opened on April 13, 1907.
 The hospital developed a teaching program that is affiliated with Columbia University, and has continued to serve the Harlem neighborhood since its inception.

 Administration

 Administratively, Harlem Hospital Center is a member of the NYC Health + Hospitals.
-It is designated as a Level 1 Trauma Center and an Area Wide Burn Center that includes a specialty in plastic and reconstructive surgery to reduce the scarring unique to the African-American community.
+It is designated as a Level II Trauma Center and a burn center that includes a specialty in plastic and reconstructive surgery to reduce the scarring unique to the African-American community.
 It is also designated as a Heart Care Station by the American Heart Association and participates in the 911 Receiving Hospitals Advisory Committee.
 It has been affiliated with the College of Physicians and Surgeons at Columbia University since 1962.

 The Harlem Hospital Center has engaged in many innovative programs specialized for its inner-city location, such as one of the few specialized asthma centers.
 While four percent of the national population suffers from asthma, that figure approaches 20 percent in Harlem.
 It has a referral Center for Tuberculosis, Charles P. Felton National Tuberculosis Center, that served as a premier Model for TB control nationwide.

 Harlem Hospital Center provides over 210,000 clinical visits, 83,000 emergency department visits, and 13,000 inpatient admissions each year.
 It also operates Harlem Hospital School of Nursing and a Physician assistant program.

 May Edward Chinn, the first African-American woman to graduate from Bellevue Hospital Medical College, was also the first African-American woman to intern at Harlem Hospital.
+Lucille C. Gunning, an African-American pediatrician and specialist in the treatment of children's cancer, who was known for her treatment of patients with Sickle cell disease, was the director of pediatric rehabilitation at Harlem Hospital during the 1980s.